cbourke/ComputerScienceII/notes/1211-Spring2021/jdbc.md

 * Just catch and release: rethrow the exception as a `RuntimeExcpeion`
 * You *may* even want to log the error *then* rethrow it
 * If you do do logging, then use a proper library; `System.out` or `System.err` are not proper logging libraries!
+* Solution: use a logging library such as log4j

+### Always Use `PreparedStatements`

+* In general, strings can contain anything including SQL code!
+* Without sanitizing your code, you are susceptible to an *SQL Injection* attack: a user *may* be able to execute arbitrary SQL code on your database!
+* `PreparedStatement`s in Java *sanitize* the inputs for you, ensuring that no SQL injection is possible
+* Never use anything else!
+* Its just simpler to use on method to connect to a database

+LoadData.java:

 ```java
 package unl.cse.jdbc;

 import java.sql.Connection;
 import java.sql.DriverManager;